 Before taking the road test, you are required to take an 8-hour Safe Driving Practices Course.
 If you previously had a Connecticut Driver's License and it has expired you are not required to take the 8-hour Safe Driving Practices Course.
-The 8 hour class is offered Every Tuesday and Wednesday 9:30 am - 1:30 pm (you must attend both days) or Saturday 9:00 am - 5:30 pm.
+The 8 hour class is offered monthly Tuesday and Wednesday 9:30 am - 1:30 pm (you must attend both days) or weekly Saturday 9:00 am - 5:30 pm.

 Behind - the - wheel Practice